learning-software-engineering/learning-software-engineering.github.io/Topics/Teamwork.md

 Summary

 In short, navigating the challenges of a new environment, especially in software engineering, demands a proactive approach when seeking help.
 It is important to recognize that asking for help is a strength, not a weakness, and a learning process for all parties involved.
-It is a chance to foster patience and collaboration, which will ensure will ensure the most optimal growth and success.
+It is a chance to foster patience and collaboration, which will ensure will ensure the most optimal growth and success

 ## Conflict Resolution